primus/sockjs-client-node/README.md

+# Deprecated

-# *Notice: This project has been deprecated in favor of the official [SockJS-client](https://github.com/sockjs/sockjs-client) which now works seamlessly across Node.js and browser environments*
+This project has been deprecated in favor of the official [SockJS-client](https://github.com/sockjs/sockjs-client) which now works seamlessly across Node.js and browser environments.

 # sockjs-client-node